srikumarks/pjs/README.rst

 17. ``&`` - takes the code block on the stack top and runs it asynchronously, continuing immediately with the rest of the program.

-18. ``!`` - takes the code block on the stack top and runs it synchronously.
+18. ``do`` - takes the code block on the stack top and runs it synchronously.

 19. ``(... repeat)`` - do the current block again.